Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 ### What are the benefits of adding good liquidity?

 Good liquidity earns a higher percentage of fees from the protocol.
-Good liquidity also earns a super charged yield, through earning yield on all the underlying assets.
+Good liquidity also earns a supercharged yield, through earning yield on all the underlying assets.
 Finally, staking good liquidity also allows users to earn FLOAT tokens at a higher rate.
 The whitepaper provides comprehensive details on these incentives.

 <!-- Underlying protocol assets generate yield
 On the dashboard there will be an indication of the imbalance between the long side liquidity and the short side liquidity.
 By watching this and taking adding good liquidity, you will be rewarded with the interest on all the liquidity of both sides of the market.
 The liquidity is deposited in [Venus Protocol](https://app.venus.io/market/BUSD) where the token earns interest. -->